Sarang-Pramode/TerraVide/docs/source/dataset.rst

 * :mod:`os`
 * :mod:`os.path`

-These modules must be imported before using the functions in this module.
+These modules must be installed before using the functions in this module.

 API
 ---